tinkoff-mobile-tech/droidherd/README.md

 Droidherd API provides in session status extraUris attributes which is map all extra service ports by their name.

-To pass parameters from client use 'emulatorParameters' attribute (details you can find in SessionRequest.java inside API module).
+To pass parameters from client use 'emulatorParameters' attribute (details you can find in [api module](api/src/main/java/ru/tinkoff/testops/droidherd/api/Emulator.java)).

 Each parameter mapped to 'EMULATOR_${KEY}' = value and pass as is to pod template.